 CLECA requested that customers have the opportunity to update attestations during the course of a year to reflect changed circumstances.
 PG&E and SDG&E agreed with this proposal and SCE, in its reply, accepted it with two conditions: (1) the change of the default adjustment value must stem solely from a change in the operating status of a prohibited resource associated with the customer’s service account; and, (2) the Utility must verify and approve the corresponding change.

-We find the two conditions requested by SCE to be reasonable, with one addition.
-While a customer should be allowed to update an attestation during the course of the year, it is not reasonable that they do so for any reason whatsoever, or that they do so innumerable times.
-The condition proposed by SCE required to justify a change – a change in operating status – is reasonable.
-We also believe that allowing a customer to alter its DAV one additional time over the course of a year is reasonable.
-We therefore approve CLECA’s request with SCE’s modification but specify that a customer may apply this just one additional time per year.
+We find the two conditions requested by SCE to be reasonable and accept it, so long as the customer can provide appropriate proof (e.g., work order, invoice, or inspection).
 Further, we believe that this approach should be consistently applied to minimize customer confusion and support customer compliance.

 The Utilities shall reflect the direction in this section in their supplemental compliance filings to this resolution for AL 3466-E-A et al. and AL 4991-E-A et al.